 Nicholas joined Watsi on March 11th, 2014.
-Six years ago, Nicholas became the 71st member to automatically support a new Watsi patient every month.
-Since then, 5,643 more people have become monthly donors!
-Nicholas' most recent donation traveled 8,500 miles to support Poeun, a loving grandfather from Cambodia, to fund ear surgery so he can communicate more easily.
+Eight years ago, Nicholas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Nicholas' most recent donation traveled 8,800 miles to support Poeun, a loving grandfather from Cambodia, to fund ear surgery so he can communicate more easily.

 Nicholas has funded healthcare for 90 patients in 13 countries.